Toni Abad

-Antonio José "Toni" Abad Martínez (born 3 November 1996) is a Spanish professional footballer who plays as a right back for SD Huesca.
+Antonio José "Toni" Abad Martínez (born 3 November 1996) is a Spanish professional footballer who plays as a right-back for AD Ceuta FC.

 Club career

 Abad was born in Valencia, and was a youth product of hometown side CF Torre Levante.
 He made his first team debut on 15 April 2015, starting in a 1–0 Tercera División away loss against CF La Nucía.

 Definitely promoted to the main squad for the 2015–16 season, Abad immediately became a regular starter, and scored his first senior goal on 5 March 2017, netting his team's fourth in a 4–2 home win over Ontinyent CF. On 5 July 2018, he joined Segunda División B side CD Badajoz.

 On 3 November 2020, after spending four months unemployed, Abad signed for Cultural y Deportiva Leonesa also in the third division, and ended the campaign as a starter.
 On 5 July 2021, he moved to CD Alcoyano in Primera División RFEF.

 On 5 July 2022, Abad agreed to a deal with CD Eldense also in division three.
 An immediate first-choice, he contributed with one goal in 41 appearances overall as the club achieved promotion to Segunda División after a 59-year absence.

 Abad made his professional debut on 13 August 2023, starting in a 1–0 away win over FC Cartagena.
 The following 4 July, he signed a two-year contract with SD Huesca also in the second division.

+On 1 September 2026, free agent Abad joined AD Ceuta FC still in division two.